 Material must be non-toxic with no inappropriate language.

-Winning youth and their parents will be asked to submit materials, such as report cards or identification card, to prove age and place of residence.
-They also will be expected to sign art usage memorandums that spell out these fine print details and others.
+Winning youth and their parents will be expected to submit materials, such as report cards or identification card, to prove age and place of residence.
+They also will be expected to sign art usage memorandums that spell out these details and others.

 Care will be taken with the art; however, Mint is not responsible for theft, damage, wear and tear while the art is in the Mint Studio, on display in Detroit organizations or in our custody.